Seymour Stedman: Political career

-In 1915 Stedman was their candidate for mayor of Chicago and in 1920 for Vice President of the United States, running on a ticket headed by Eugene V. Debs.
-During World War I Stedman was a prominent defender of war opponents indicted for sedition, most notably Rose Pastor Stokes.
+In 1915, Stedman was their candidate for mayor of Chicago.
+At their 1920 national convention, they nominated Steadman to serve as its 1920 nominee for vice president of the United States on a ticket headed by Eugene V. Debs.
+During World War I, Stedman was a prominent defender of war opponents indicted for sedition, most notably Rose Pastor Stokes.

 In 1941, Stedman joined the campaign to free Earl Browder, the General Secretary of the Communist Party USA imprisoned on charges of passport fraud.
 The next year, Stedman joined the party himself, believing that the Socialists had lost the support of the working class.

 Death

-Seymour Stedman died on July 9, 1948, in Chicago, Illinois.
-He was honored with an obituary in the Daily Worker.
+Stedman died on July 9, 1948, aged 77, in Chicago.